aistairc/PinSout/README.md

 So, we are starting a project to automatically generate 3d models from raw point data.
 Before we start, we need two pieces of background.

+  * ### PointCloud
+    Point cloud is a set of data point which is reflected a real-world by 3D scanning.
+The important thing is point cloud can include several features, including geometry information, color, intensity and so on. specially, we can use geometry information of point cloud data for constructing 3D model
+  * ### CityGML
+    gggg

 In this project, we create the three steps that are Semantic Segmentation, Polygonization and Featurization.
 These three steps automatically changed the process of maually building 3D model.

 The three steps produce the following result: